-This was in the back room of one of the radio stations we do work for:
+This was in the back room of one of the radio stations we work for:

-When I first looked at it, is seemed complete and undamaged, however, upon further examination it seemed that some of the inter bay line had over heated and one of the tuning sections that goes from the power divider out to the bay was missing.
+When I first looked at it, it seemed complete and undamaged, however, upon further examination it seemed that some of the inter-bay line had overheated and one of the tuning sections that goes from the power divider out to the bay was missing.
 Therefore, I took it apart and separated the copper from the brass.
-Most of the antenna is made from yellow brass, due to it’s hardness.
+Most of the antenna is made from yellow brass, due to its hardness.
 The inner line sections are copper and the mounting hardware is all stainless steel.
-I will perhaps break even time wise, but it is one of those projects that can be done on my time in between other paid work, so it will be fine.
+I will perhaps break even time-wise, but it is one of those projects that can be done on my time in between other paid work, so it will be fine.